Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act Report1.Background

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (hereafter the Act) requires post-secondary educational institutions that receive federal funding to publish a disclosure report (hereafter the report) annually.
 Southern Polytechnic State University is committed to the safety of the university community and to compliance with the Act.
 The following procedures are established to help promote the safety of our community and to ensure proper disclosure of statistics and polices required by the Act.
-This Act also meets the HEA Institutional Disclosure Requirements.
+This Act also meets the Higher Education Act Institutional Disclosure Requirements.

-1. Crimes and other emergencies should be reported accurately and promptly to the University Police by telephoning 678-915-5555, by appearing in person at department headquarters located on the ground floor of Norton Dormitory Building R2, or by stopping an officer on patrol and making a report.
+1. Crimes and other emergencies should be reported accurately and promptly to the University Police by telephoning 678-915-5555, by appearing in person at department headquarters located on the ground floor of Norton Hall Building R2, or by stopping an officer on patrol and making a report.

 2. University counselors shall, when they deem it appropriate, notify patients who have been the victims of crime how to report crime.